Monday, September 8, 2025

 “Your words were found, and I ate them, and Your Word was to me the joy and rejoicing of my heart; for I am called by Your Name, O Lord God of hosts.”
 Jeremiah 15:16

-Psalm 19:9-11 says, “The judgments of the Lord are true and righteous altogether.
+Psalm 19:9-10 says, “The fear of the Lord is pure enduring forever.
+The judgments of the Lord are true and righteous altogether.
 More to be desired are they than gold.
 Yea, than much fine gold!
-Sweeter also than honey and the honeycomb!
-Moreover by them Your servant is warned, and in keeping them there is great reward.”
+Sweeter also than honey and the honeycomb!”

 Jeremiah was the son of Hilkiah the high priest.
 He grew up in the priestly town of Anathoth.
 His two brothers rallied people against him.
 His peers mocked and threatened him.
 They wounded him deeply.
 Thus, he wanted the Lord to be a reliable stream and waters that do not fail him.
 He needed healing waters from the Lord to flow over him.